For our hosted Collectives who would like to disburse direct cash assistance

 Cash assistance program proposal

-To receive approval for a cash assistance program, Initiatives must provide the following information to OCF:
+To receive approval for a cash assistance program, Collectives must provide the following information to OCF:

 A name for the cash assistance program.

-The intended impact—how this helps achieve the charitable mission of the Initiative.
+The intended impact—how this helps achieve the charitable mission of the Collective.

 The intended Recipients (as a group, i.e. which communities, characteristics, or situations).